danieleades/requiem/crates/req-mcp/README.md

 Works with any MCP client (Claude Desktop, Codex CLI, and others) once the server is running on stdio.

+## Dogfooding

+If you're contributing with an AI agent, please enable this MCP server so the agent reads and navigates the project's own requirements.
+It keeps edits aligned with the spec and helps validate the server.

 ## Architecture

 ```